nateforsyth/nateforsyth.github.io/_posts/2020-07-22-modernising-legacy-app-aspnet48-jwt-sql-efdatafirst-react-1.md

 ### Background and why this tutorial

-The product I've been working on recently would be best described as an MVP... an MVP that's been in production use for well over a decade and hasn't seen any significant investment in R&D or scaling in the same time period.
-There is a huge amount of technical debt, and the general consensus is that we're polishing a turd.

 I've noticed recently that there are hundreds of high quality ASP.NET Core based Web Api project tutorials on the web.
 There are far less up-to-date ASP.NET Framework tutorials and discussions.
 I've recently been working within legacy ASP.NET, and although framework versions have been updated, it could only be as far as 4.8 due to the legacy nature of the server environment they're hosted upon.
 This has necessitated a lot of research and development to be able to build a secure proof of concept to justify further investment into the product.

 Finally, this tutorial series is meant to give a birds eye view into what the day-to-day may look like for a developer working around a legacy code base who has been given remit to prototype a proof of concept where nothing is off the table.
-We haven't yet presented my work therefore we're unsure this will go any further.

 ### Caveats

 I will be touching on some very important security related aspects within this tutorial series, but I am intentionally not fleshing them all out because this is meant to highlight rapid development of a prototype for a proof of concept intended to drive discussions revolving around further time investment.
 Please keep that in mind if you're following along.

-All code within this tutorial series is conceptual, follows best practice as much as I can, and is written for tutorial purposes outside of the workplace.
+All code within this tutorial series is conceptual, follows best practice as much as I can, and is written for tutorial purposes outside of any workplace.
+Any of this information can be found by trawling many other sources, I am merely bringing it all together to highlight some very specific use cases.

 ### Assumptions